Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 # Rename a branch but you have to be on the branch you want to rename
 git branch -m new-name

-# To switch/return to the previously active branch (make sure to commit or stash your changes)
+# To switch/return to the previously active branch (you may have to commit or stash your changes)
 git switch -

 # Delete a branch but make sure to switch to a different branch first